 If you are looking for a quick and easy snack?
 These healthy, protein-packed snack balls make the perfect idea for kids and adults to share.

-These Chicken wraps are so deliocious and so easy to make.
-It only takes 5 minutes and a couple of simple ingredients and you’ll have a yummy on the go meal.
+These Chicken wraps are so delicious and so easy to make.
+It only takes 5 minutes and a couple of simple ingredients, and you’ll have a yummy on the go meal.

-These adorable butterfly snack bags work with any type of mini-snack from crackers to grapes – and are easy to throw in your picnic basket!
+These adorable butterfly snack bags work with any mini-snack from crackers to grapes – and are easy to throw in your picnic basket!

 For a large crowd, whip together this corn and cucumber picnic salad, complete with a homemade dressing.